Horizontal Tablist with Wrapping

 - Panels are scrollable regions (

-- The visible scrollbar hints that more content exists below the fold
+- The visible scrollbar signals that the panel has more content.

 - This preserves fast tab switching while preventing content from being missed